PurgatoryMP/XUIDesigner/README.md

+# XUIDesigner
-# XUIDesigner — Second Life XUI Professional Layout Editor
+A Second Life XUI Layout Editor

-XUIDesigner is a modern, high-performance, and professional desktop IDE built in Python and PySide6.
+XUIDesigner is a modern, high-performance desktop IDE built in Python and PySide6.
 It is designed specifically for creating, importing, editing, and compiling Second Life XML User Interface (XUI) layout structures.
 With live side-by-side visual designing and synchronized XML code generation, it takes the guesswork out of crafting interfaces for Second Life viewers.

 ---